I do not believe Lori DeAngelis Griffith has the character and qualities it takes to be a judge.

 As of the writing of this page (02/16/2018) Lori has not paid at least one of the amounts she was ordered to pay.
 Ordered by a judge.
 In a court.
 As part of a legal dispute.
 Which she lost.

-The paragraphs below are predicated on this understanding of what happened.
+The paragraphs above are predicated on this understanding of what happened.
 If this isn’t an accurate understanding of what happened or if anyone has updated information, please email it to me.

 So here is my take on it…